AlaskanTuna/energy-data-logger/USER_MANUAL.md

 - **Visualize Data:** Select a file to generate plots of the data over time.
 You can choose from pre-defined categories or create a custom plot by selecting specific parameters.

 ### 3.2 Changing Settings
-The logger's default settings are:
+The default settings the logger will poll the meter with are:
 - `LOG_INTERVAL`: 900 (15 minutes)
 - `MODBUS_SLAVE_ID`: 1
 - `BAUDRATE`: 9600